syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 The following code example shows how to unlink the fields in Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of WordDocument class WordDocument document = new WordDocument();
+//Adds a new section into the Word Document
+IWSection section = document.AddSection();
+//Adds a new paragraph into Word document and appends text into paragraph IWParagraph paragraph = section.AddParagraph();
+paragraph.AppendText("Today's Date: ");
+//Adds the new Date field in Word document with field name and its type WField field = paragraph.AppendField("Date", FieldType.FieldDate) as WField;
+//Updates the field
+field.Update();
+//Unlink the field
+field.Unlink();
+MemoryStream stream = new MemoryStream();
+//Saves the Word document to  MemoryStream document.Save(stream, FormatType.Docx);
+//Closes the Word document instance document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of WordDocument class